About the SHRI

 What we do

+The mission of the SHRI is to represent the interests of all population groups and campaign for their rights.
 It cooperates with authorities at all levels of government, with representatives from business and academia, civil society, in particular with human rights organisations.
 It informs the public, administration, and politics and economic entities about topics pertaining to human rights.
 It analyses the implementation of human rights in Switzerland, indicates gaps, indicates opportunities for improvement, initiates dialogue and participates in political discourse.

 The tasks of the SHRI enshrined in the Federal Act on Civilian Peacebuilding and Promotion of Human Rights include in particular: